ANIRUDH-R2911/WePark-Smart-Parking-System/README.md

 # Wokwi Simulator
-The Wokwi simulator and the code for it can be found in the following link: [Wokwi](https://wokwi.com/projects/368676828824469505)
+The Wokwi simulator and the code for it can be found in the following link: [Wokwi Simulator](https://wokwi.com/projects/368676828824469505)

 ## Future Enhancements